10+ No-Mess Foil Packet Dinners for Indoor and Outdoor Cooking

 You probably already know that aluminum foil can be used for lining sheet pans and wrapping food for storage, but did you know it can be used to make your entire dinner?
-By making a packet with aluminum foil you can cook all kinds of things on the grill or in the oven.
+By making a packet with aluminum foil you can cook all kinds of things on the grill, in the oven, or over an open campfire.
 The packets create a sealed, steamy environment for gently cooking meat, fish, and vegetables.
 Best of all, many packets can be made into individual meals that can be customized.
 Whether you're eating inside or out, foil packet cooking is a fun project for the whole family to enjoy.

 Corn and cherry tomatoes combine with fresh seafood to make a juicy and vibrant supper.
 Recipe creator TerryWilson says "If you can't find clams, use mussels.
 If someone doesn't care for clams, double up on the shrimp and/or scallops.
 Baking times may vary according to the ingredients you select."